 Action 14: Mari to send the UK template for ACCU to the GMP Part 1 subgroup.

-Action 15: Review of the event templates document to be performed by the responsible person (see list in Open items above) by January 10.
-Updates to be sent to Jacques with track changes into the document.

-The persons responsible for reviewing the templates for SR2013 are also responsible for reviewing the same templates on MyStandards. (www.swift.com/MyStandards).

 CA167 - Consent Events /+ Schemes - Clarify business flows

 Discussion based on Bernard’s following draft document (not distributed before the meeting) about what is a consent event and if it is always linked to or part of another event.